Shailesh-Padhariya/Online-Retail-Clustering/README.md

 By applying KMeans clustering to customer behavior data, this project enables businesses to segment their customers effectively, identify high-value customers, and tailor their marketing efforts accordingly.
 The actionable insights derived from clustering help in improving customer retention, re-engagement, and overall satisfaction.

 Important Insights
-From the K-Means clustering, we derived several insights and actionable strategies for each customer segment.
+From the K-Means clustering, the project derived several insights and actionable strategies for each customer segment.
 The segmentation is divided into main clusters and outlier clusters based on customer behavior:

 Main Clusters:
 Cluster 0 (Blue): "Retain"